What is copy, and why should you care?

 More Questions?

-Now, to answer a couple of questions I got from social media:
+Now, to answer a couple of questions I got from the wilds of social media:

 “What is copywriting, and how does it apply to being an entrepreneur and in biz?”